 The Galleri test is a simple blood test that can save your life.
 It is painless, and the results show in about 14 days.
 Unlike other detection methods that focus on specific kinds of cancer (i.e., mammogram for breast cancer), it screens a person for multiple cancers.
 You heard it right—you only need to draw blood once to know what cancers you have, if any.

-If your test comes back showing you have cancer, your healthcare provider will administer another test like a blood test, CT scan, or ultrasound to verify cancer's presence.
+If your test comes backpositive, your healthcare provider will confirm cancer's presence with imaging tests.
 From there, you can work with your doctor to determine the best treatment.
 The biggest thing with Galleri is that you are catching cancer way earlier, well before your body starts showing physical symptoms.

 How Much Does Cancer Screening Cost?

 The manufacturer's list price for the Galleri test is $949.
 However, the exact cost may vary depending on the medical provider who orders the test.
-Health insurance companies may cover some or all the cost for this procedure.
 Find out more about pricing information by scheduling a consultation with a local provider.

 Cancer Screening Results